pmean/build-website/text/03/barpie.md

 320
 190

+If I asked you to subtract those two numbers
+- you should be able to
+tell me the answer quickly and painlessly--130.
+My wife
+- an avid dog
+lover
-If I asked you to subtract those two numbers, you should be able to tell me the answer quickly and painlessly--130.
-My wife, an avid dog lover, would tell you that dogs are worth every penny!
+- would tell you that dogs are worth every penny!

+When you round
-When you round, you lose a little bit in precision.
+- you lose a little bit in precision.
 In this example, we're off by about six dollars or so.
 But the small loss in precision is more than made up for by the big gain in comprehension.

 People I work with often don't like to round their numbers.
-It took a lot of effort to get that 317.24, by golly, and I don't want to throw any of that away.
+It took a lot of effort to get that 317.24
+- by golly
+- and I don't want to throw
+any of that away.

 Sometimes they will round their numbers but not enough. "*Why can't